The Clothing & Textile Industry

 Education, Advocacy, and Policy Change

 As part of our commitment to coalition building, we partner with organizations like Impact Fashion, a leading organization in sustainable, cruelty-free fashion.
-These partnerships highlight and promote a positive, vegan, solutions-oriented approach to the many ethical challenges—ranging from child labor and modern slavery to animal suffering—in the clothing industry.
+These partnerships highlight and promote a positive, solutions-oriented approach to the many ethical challenges—ranging from child labor and modern slavery to animal suffering—in the clothing industry.

-We are also working with other organizations, leaders, and activists to advance public policy that would end certain forms of child and animal exploitation such as international trafficking.
-Additionally, we work to expand and enforce legal rights for the most vulnerable, including children and animals.
-For example, we aim to see US ratification of the United Nations Convention on the Rights of the Child.
+We work with other organizations, leaders, and activists to advance public policy that would end certain forms of child and animal exploitation such as international trafficking.
+Specifically, we advocate for US ratification of the United Nations Convention on the Rights of the Child, which would dramatically curb child trafficking including child labor.
 The US is the only member state of the United Nations that has not yet ratified the Convention.
-We believe that public opinion and political will are shifting and that there are real opportunities to advance this agenda.
-Please join us.
+Additionally, we advocate for public policy that would prevent animal trafficking for clothing and textile production.